ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_01_intro_slides.md

 ## Topics

+???
+* In regard to programming itself, we will cover

 --

-In regard to programming itself, we will cover:
+.left-even[
+Programming:

 * Commands, variables
 * Events